Discovery Logo

 Discovery Channel Emblem

-The invariable symbol of the Discovery Channel is the projection of the globe.
-It reflects the global nature of the channel, which is broadcast in different parts of the world.
-And it’s also a hint at the thematic focus of content dedicated to wildlife, history, science, and everything surrounding people.
+The Discovery Channel’s invariable symbol is the projection of the globe.
+This symbol reflects the channel’s global nature, broadcast in different parts of the world.
+It also hints at the thematic focus of content dedicated to wildlife, history, science, and everything surrounding people.

 Discovery Channel Symbol